Scholars at Risk Application

 - Priority will be given to applicants outside the funded cohort; and

-Note: In order to hold the Fellowship, currently registered students must remain registered for the 2018-19 academic year.
-Scholars-at-Risk Fellowship recipients may reapply to hold the award for a second year provided they continue to meet all eligibility criteria.
+Scholars-at-Risk Fellowship recipients may reapply to hold the award for a second year, provided they continue to meet all eligibility criteria.

-- Statement of Intent describing why applicant should be considered for the Scholar-at-Risk Fellowship.
-This statement should include background information on why the candidate came to Canada, or why they are seeking to study in Canada; their current circumstances, and why they are pursuing their chosen graduate program (2 pages max – single spaced, 12 pt font);
+- Statement of Intent describing why the applicant should be considered for the Scholars-at-Risk Fellowship.
+This statement should include background information on why the candidate came to Canada, or why they are seeking to study in Canada; their current circumstances, and why they are pursuing their chosen graduate program (2 pages max – single spaced, 12pt font);

-- Transcripts from all post-secondary institutions (scans of official, unofficial, student-issued or web transcripts are permitted), scanned together as one PDF file;
+- Transcripts from all post-secondary institutions (scans of official, unofficial, student-issued or web transcripts are permitted);

-5. Copy of University of Toronto Offer of Admission letter if not currently registered in a program; and
+- Copy of University of Toronto Offer of Admission letter, if not currently registered in a program;

-6. If applicable, proof of Protected Person status (e.g. copy of the letter of determination from the Immigration and Refugee Board or Citizenship and Immigration Canada or Protected Person Status Document).
+- If applicable, proof of Protected Person status (e.g. copy of the letter of determination from the Immigration and Refugee Board or Citizenship and Immigration Canada or Protected Person Status Document); and

-7. Leadership and community involvement Reference Letter – maximum two pages (written by someone who knows the candidate in an academic or a non-academic capacity )
+- Letter of Reference regarding leadership and community involvement – maximum two pages, written by an individual who knows the candidate in an academic or a non-academic capacity.
+For further details regarding the letter’s content, please visit the SGS website.

 Letter may address the following: